bge-barcoding/BGEE/README.md

 ## Contributing ##
 - Please feel free to submit issues, fork the repository, and create pull requests for any improvements.
+- This snakemake pipeline was produced by Dan Parsons @ NHMUK for BioDiversity Genomics Europe.
 - Since this snakemake pipeline uses [MitogeneExtractor](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.14075) at its core, please cite:
   Brasseur, M.V., Astrin, J.J., Geiger, M.F., Mayer, C., 2023.
 MitoGeneExtractor: Efficient extraction of mitochondrial genes from next-generation sequencing libraries.
 Methods in Ecology and Evolution.